nf-core/website/markdown/developers/adding_modules.md

         Every module MUST have a test workflow.
 This file will define one or more Nextflow `workflow` definitions that will be used to unit test the output files created by the module.
 By default, one `workflow` definition will be added but please feel free to add as many as possible so we can ensure that the module works on different data types / parameters e.g. separate `workflow` for single-end and paired-end data.

-        Minimal test data required for your module may already exist within this repository, in which case you may just have to change a couple of paths in this file - see the [Test data](#test-data) section for more info and guidelines for adding new standardised data if required.
+        Minimal test data required for your module may already exist within the [nf-core/modules repository](https://github.com/nf-core/modules/blob/master/tests/config/test_data.config), in which case you may just have to change a couple of paths in this file - see the [Test data](#test-data) section for more info and guidelines for adding new standardised data if required.

     4. [`./tests/modules/fastqc/test.yml`](https://github.com/nf-core/modules/blob/master/tests/modules/fastqc/test.yml)